 II.
 Regional Committee.
 The Plymouth Area Democrats shall serve as a regional political committee of the New Hampshire Democratic Party.
 As such, the member towns of the Plymouth Area Democrats shall include the following: Alexandria, Ashland, Bridgewater, Bristol, Campton, Dorchester, Ellsworth, Groton, Hebron, Holderness, Lincoln, Plymouth, Rumney, Thornton, Warren, Waterville Valley, Wentworth, and Woodstock, New Hampshire.

-III.
-Officers: The following officers shall be elected on or before March 31 of any even numbered year for Chair or Co- Chairs, Secretary and Technology Officer, and any odd numbered year for Vice Chair, Treasurer and Publicity Officer, or as may be necessary to fill a vacancy.
+VI.
+Officers.
+The following officers shall be elected at a caucus to be convened between January 15 and April 1 of any even numbered year for Chair or Co- Chairs, Secretary and Technology Officer; and any odd numbered year for Vice Chair, Treasurer and Communications Officer, or as may be necessary to fill a vacancy.
+Nominations to fill officer vacancies may be made by the Nominating Committee or by any member at the time of the caucus.
+Only registered Democrats may vote for the officers.
 The officers named here are together the members of the Executive Committee.
-All decisions of the Executive Committee shall be made by a majority vote.
+All decisions of the executive committee shall be made by a majority vote of the Officers present.

-Chair or Co-Chairs: The Chair or Co-Chairs shall preside over all meetings of the town or ward committee and provide leadership consistent with the interests of the Democratic Party and Democratic Candidates for public office in general elections.
-The Chair or Co-Chairs (or designee) will attend all meetings of the County Committee and cooperate with the reasonable requests of the State Democratic Party acting through the State Committee or the County Committee.
+Chair or Co-Chairs: The Chair or Co-Chairs shall preside over all meetings of the regional committee and provide leadership consistent with the interests of the Democratic Party and Democratic candidates for public office in general elections.
+The Chair or Co-Chairs (or designee) will attend all meetings of the Grafton County Committee and cooperate with the reasonable requests of the state Democratic Party acting through the New Hampshire State Committee or the Grafton County Committee.

 The Chair or one Co-Chair plus one other officer (which may be the other Co-Chair) shall be required for any monetary disbursement outside of budgeted items/amounts.

 Vice Chair: The Vice Chair shall undertake all the duties of the Chair or Co-Chairs when the Chair or Co-Chairs are unavailable.
-The Vice Chair in each town or Ward is responsible for maintaining a list of active members of the respective committee and to increase the membership of the committee and the number of active members.
+The Vice Chair is responsible for maintaining a list of active members of the respective committee and to increase the membership of the committee and the number of active members.